tyohnn/ssota-canvas/CONTRIBUTING.md

 feat(install): add React Query for server state management

 Frontend developers were experiencing performance issues due to unnecessary API calls and lack of caching mechanisms.

-This addition provides intelligent data fetching and caching capabilities.
+- **Technical Implementation**: Installed and configured React Query v4
+- **Design Decisions**: Chose React Query over SWR for its optimistic updates support
+- **Alternatives**: Considered Apollo Client but selected React Query for its simplicity

 Impact: Reduces API calls by 40% and improves app responsiveness.
 ```